benkeen/grunt-search/README.md

 old, unwanted HTML tags.
 None of these weren't significant enough to warrant failing the build, but they do give a clue as the health of the codebase.

-Basically, we run this function along with `jshint` in our dev environments to prevent the accumulation of crap.
-You know how it goes.
+So basically, we run this function along with `jshint` in our dev environments to prevent the accumulation of crap.

 ### Installation

 This plugin requires Grunt v0.4.1+.

+In your project folder, run the following command [N.B. this won't work yet - once I complete + submit the code to npm, it will.
+I'll remove this comment then].

+`npm install grunt-search --save-dev`

+Once the plugin's been installed, you need to add this line of JS to your gruntfile:

+`grunt.loadNpmTasks('grunt-search');`

+That will reference this module and allow you to use it.

 ### Usage example

+It's pretty straightforward to use.

 ```js
 search: {